-As a member of MedStar Medicare Choice HMO, the most you will have to pay out of pocket for in-network covered Part A and Part B services in 2016 is \$6,700.
-The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
+As a member of MedStar Medicare Choice Care Advantage, the most you will have to pay out of pocket for in-network covered Part A and Part B services in 2017 is \$6,700.
+The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+(The amounts you pay for your plan premiums and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.)
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are noted in the Medical Benefits Chart.)
+These services are noted in the Medical Benefits Chart.
 If you reach the maximum out-of-pocket amount of \$6,700, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).